Rethinking The Uniformity Metric in Self-Supervised Learning: Background

-The fundamental principle behind redundancy reduction to mitigate constant collapse is to maximize the information preserved by the representations.
+\paragraph{Redundancy Reduction} The fundamental principle behind redundancy reduction to mitigate constant collapse is to maximize the information preserved by the representations.
 The key idea is to decorrelate the learned representations.
 Barlow Twins~\citep{Zbontar2021BarlowTS} aims to achieve decorrelation by focusing on the cross-correlation matrix, while VICReg~\citep{Bardes2021VICRegVR} focuses on the covariance matrix.
-Zero-CL~\citep{zhang2022zerocl} takes a hybrid approach, combining instance-wise and feature-wise whitening techniques to achieve decorrelation.
+Zero-CL~\citep{zhang2022zerocl} takes a hybrid approach, combining instance-wise and feature-wise whitening techniques.